The Glock 43X vs SIG P365: How Do They Compare?

 Ergonomics

-Ergonomically, both are small guns and — at the range — perform like small guns.
+Ergonomically, these small handguns perform as expected.
 The recoil is just barely enough to be called snappy.
 Both guns are fairly easy to control and shoot rapidly.
-You might not set world records with your Bill drill, but you can reach a respectable enough time to post on the ‘gram.
+You might not set world records with your Bill Drill, but you can reach a respectable enough time to post on the ‘gram.

 In terms of controls, the guns are similar.
 Both use reversible magazine releases and tiny little slide locks.
 The magazine releases are easy to reach with a quick shift of the thumb, and I constantly pin down the slide lock of both guns with a thumb’s forward grip.
 Neither is mind-blowing, but they both work.